-Reading and Dyslexia Specialist (AMADA) Senior Trainer and Course Designer
+Reading and Dyslexia Specialist, Accredited MSL Therapist, Senior Trainer and Course Designer

 Rosemary has been working in the field of Education since 1980.
 She has vast experience in developing and remediating the literacy skills of Students (Pre-school to Year 6) and in providing professional development for teachers both in Australia and internationally.
-Currently Rosemary has her own practise in Pearl Beach on the Central Coast of NSW where she screens for Dyslexia and Visual Stress/Irlen Syndrome and provides therapeutic MSL instruction for students with Dyslexia/Reading difficulties.
-Rosemary is a published educational author, course designer and senior trainer, providing professional development for teachers and regularly providing free seminars for parents and the community.
+Rosemary had her own practice in Pearl Beach on the Central Coast of NSW until 2021 where she screened for Dyslexia and Visual Stress/Irlen Syndrome, and provided therapeutic MSL instruction for students with Dyslexia/Reading difficulties.
+Rosemary is a published educational author, course designer and senior trainer, providing professional development for teachers and educational seminars for parents and the community.

 Early Training and work in Australia